The Louisiana coast is in grave danger as it faces threats of rising seas, oil…

-With the Louisiana coast rapidly disappearing at a rate of 20 square miles per year, it begs the question: How do we stop our coast from eroding?
+With the Louisiana coast rapidly disappearing at a rate of 20 square miles per year, it begs the question: Is stopping the coast from eroding possible?

 With the funds Louisiana has gained following the Deepwater Horizon oil spill, our state has been able to compensate for the damage caused as well as construct new living marsh and shoreline projects.
 The National Fish and Wildlife Foundation alone has gained nearly $1.27 billion just for Louisiana diversion and barrier island projects.
-With the state doing its part, what can you do to help slow the erosion of our coast?
+With the state doing its part, how can we all do our part in stopping the coast from eroding?

 What You Can Do